mstksg/inCode/copy/entries/heroku-precompile.md

 [new]: http://blog.jle.im/entry/deploying-medium-to-large-haskell-apps-to-heroku#disqus_thread

-Consider the rest of this article obsoluete, or here if none of the solutions given in the comments work :)
+Consider the rest of this article obsolete, or look here if none of the solutions given in the comments work :)

 Old Article (Written 2013)
 --------------------------